CliMA/ClimaOcean.jl/README.md

 * `ocean_simulation`, and
 * `OceanSeaIceModel`.

-To illustrate how `ClimaOcean` extends `Oceananigans`, consider this simple one-layer near-global model with 1/4 degree resolution,
+To illustrate how `ClimaOcean` extends `Oceananigans`, we set up a 10-layer near-global model at 1/4 degree resolution,

 ```julia
 using Oceananigans